 David Banks obtained an M.S. in Applied Mathematics from Virginia Tech in 1982, followed by a Ph.D. in Statistics in 1984.
 He won an NSF Postdoctoral Research Fellowship in the Mathematical Sciences, which he took at Berkeley.
 In 1986 he was a visiting assistant lecturer at the University of Cambridge, and then joined the Department of Statistics at Carnegie Mellon in 1987.
 In 1997 he went to the National Institute of Standards and Technology, then served as chief statistician of the U.S. Department of Transportation, and finally joined the U.S. Food and Drug Administration in 2002.
 In 2003, he returned to academics at Duke University.
 In addition to being a faculty member at Duke, he is Director of the Statistical and Applied Mathematical Sciences Institute, a Mathematical Sciences Institute supported by the National Science Foundation.

 David Banks was the coordinating editor of the Journal of the American Statistical Association.
 He co-founded the journal Statistics and Public Policy and served as its editor.
 He co-founded the American Statistical Association's Section on National Defense and Homeland Security, and has chaired that section, as well as the sections on Risk Analysis and on Statistical Learning and Data Mining.
-In 2003 he led a research program on Data Mining at the Statistical and Applied Mathematical Sciences Institute; in 2008, he led a research program at the Isaac Newton Institute on Theory and Methods for Complex, High-Dimensional Data; in 2012, he led another SAMSI research program, on Computational Advertising.
+In 2003 he led a research program on Data Mining at the Statistical and Applied Mathematical Sciences Institute (SAMSI); in 2008, he led a research program at the Isaac Newton Institute on Theory and Methods for Complex, High-Dimensional Data; in 2012, he led another SAMSI research program, on Computational Advertising.
 He has published 74 refereed articles, edited eight books, and written four monographs.

 David Banks is past-president of the Classification Society, and has twice served on the Board of Directors of the American Statistical Association.
 He is currently the president of the International Society for Business and Industrial Statistics.
 He is a fellow of the American Statistical Association and of the Institute of Mathematical Statistics.
 He recently won the American Statistical Association's Founders Award.